 Sydney's best luxury hotels

-This 590-room five-star beauty is Sydney’s first luxury hotel built in the CBD since 1999.
+This 590-room five-star beauty is Sydney’s first luxury hotel built in the CBD (central business district) since 1999.
 Splash out on one of the corner rooms with a view of Darling Harbour.
-The bedroom has a long wall of floor-to-ceiling windows, but the bathroom has one of the best views in Sydney with sheer glass on two sides.
+The bedroom has a long wall of floor-to-ceiling windows, but the bathroom has one of the best views in the city with sheer glass on two sides.
 Enjoy a long soak while watching the city buzz by at its regular frantic pace.

 Time Out tip: You’ll want to spend some time in the infinity pool, which juts out dramatically over Darling Harbour.